-This scanxiety post was created by Rachel, Cha Ching Queen, an Austin, Texas blogger and young breast cancer survivor.
+This scanxiety post was created by Rachel Belkin, an Austin, Texas blogger and young breast cancer survivor.
 Please share with your friends by pinning any of the images, or using the social shares buttons.

 Got a reply from Joan Lunden on Twitter!